 Please look over my available subjects to see if I can assist you today!
-I have tutored elementary school, high school, college, and university students in all areas of math, English, and Latin for over 6 years.
+I have tutored elementary school, high school, college, and university students in all areas of math, English, and Latin for the past 7 years (and counting!).
 I have also worked as a professional writer since 2009.
-I graduated with a 4.0 GPA from a college preparatory high school with a special emphasis on advanced mathematics, the arts, foreign languages, English
+I graduated with a 4.0 GPA from a college preparatory high school with a special emphasis on advanced mathematics, the arts, foreign

-I do not do in-home tutoring - I only meet at public locations in Fresno and Clovis - and I do not do group tutoring.
+I do not do in-home tutoring; I only meet at public locations.
+I also do not do group tutoring.

 She explained the trig concepts in a simple manner so it was easy to understand.
 Very knowledgeable and patient tutor .
 Wish we would have met her long ago.
 She was very organized and subject oriented .

 Natalie is very patient and supporting.
 She has been very accommodating with our busy schedule as well.
 I highly recommend her.

 Natalie was a big help in helping my kids understand their math.
 She not only helped them understand it but also taught them ways to figure it out on their own.
 She's awesome.

 Natalie has helped my grandson a lot and does not mind going over which ever part that he doesn't understand.
 He's an 8th grader.
 He doesn't like tutors, but he does like natalie, and he doesn't mind going.
 He says he's learned a lot.
 His teacher also says that he can see a big difference.
 So can I, He's not making "F"s anymore.
 His grades are much better.